 Amazon Sales Tax Requirements for Third-Party Sellers in 2020

-You may have read the online comments from around the world of the relief that Amazon.com is finally collecting and remitting sales tax on behalf of third-party sellers in over 44 marketplace nexus states (which includes D.C. and Alaska which has no state sales tax but at the local level).
-This number will soon to be 45, Tenessee (by October 1st) have enacted marketplace nexus legislation.
+You may have read the online comments from around the world of the relief that Amazon.com is finally collecting and remitting sales tax on behalf of third-party sellers in over 44 marketplace nexus states (which includes D.C. and Alaska, which has no state sales tax but at the local level).
+This number will soon be 45.
+Tenessee (by October 1st) have enacted marketplace nexus legislation.

 There was a massive sigh of relief from sellers; finally, we don’t have to collect and remit sales tax.

 What does this mean for a seller who has been selling on Amazon.com for two years or more?

 Amazon, as a Marketplace Facilitator, Creates Several Key Results for These Sellers Amazon Sales Tax Responsibilities for 3rd Party Sellers.

 Sellers who only sell on Amazon will not need to collect and remit sales tax in each state when the marketplace facilitator (Amazon) passes the marketplace facilitator nexus threshold.
 If the seller is NOT compliant with sales tax in the states where they currently have nexus and Amazon takes over the sales tax collecting and remitting responsibilities, the seller will stop losing the 10% on every sale in that state.
 This means the financial bleeding will finally end, BUT this does NOT erase the previous sales tax due, along with penalties, interest, and late fees on any past returns.

 The Wayfair vs. South Dakota case created a pathway for ECONOMIC nexus, which is in ADDITION to the existing PHYSICAL nexus laws.
 This means even if Amazon is now collecting and remitting because of Marketplace Nexus (they passed a threshold), if you had FBA stock in one of the 30 FBA states PRIOR, that means you have exposure before Amazon taking over the responsibilities in the state.